atomix/atomix.github.io/user-manual/raft-framework.md

 }
 ```

-Internally, state machines are backed by a series of entries in an underlying [log](#log).
+Internally, state machines are backed by a series of entries in an underlying [log][io-log].
 In the event of a crash and recovery, state machine commands in the log will be replayed to the state machine.
 This is why it's so critical that state machines be deterministic.

 #### Registering operations

-The `StateMachineExecutor` is a special [Context](#contexts) implemntation that is responsible for applying [commands](#commands) and [queries](#queries) to the state machine.
+The `StateMachineExecutor` is a special [Context][contexts] implemntation that is responsible for applying [commands](#commands) and [queries](#queries) to the state machine.
 Operations are handled by registering callbacks on the provided `StateMachineExecutor` in the `configure` method:

 ```java
 @Override